Calendar Year Employee Leave Program

 - Have the Application signed by the campus president or designee and the UUP chapter president.

 A Program Evaluation must be submitted within 30 days of completing the project or activity.
-If the funded project or activity has already been completed at the time of the award, the evaluation must be completed within 30 days of the award notification.
 The Committee may postpone taking action on subsequent applications submitted by the award recipient until the Program Evaluation is received.